-Any Stockholder giving a Proxy has the power to revoke it at any time before it is exercised.
-A Stockholder may revoke a proxy by filing an instrument of revocation, or a duly executed proxy bearing a later date, with the Company's Secretary at our principal executive offices located at 3050 East Hillcrest Drive, Westlake Village, California 91362 prior to the commencement of the Meeting.
-A Stockholder may also revoke the Proxy by attending the Meeting and voting in person.
+You may revoke a Proxy at any time before it is exercised by filing a written revocation, or a duly executed proxy bearing a later date, with the Company's Secretary at our principal executive offices located at 3050 East Hillcrest Drive, Westlake Village, California 91362 prior to the commencement of the Meeting.
+You may also revoke a Proxy by attending the Meeting and voting in person.
 Stockholders whose shares are held in "street name" should consult with their broker or nominee concerning the method for revoking their Proxy.